emilyp96/Power-BI-Portfolio/README.md

-I used the freely available data in the Microsoft Northwinds Database to develop a Power BI report for a hypothetical client.
+I used the freely available data in the Microsoft Northwinds Database to develop a Power BI report for a project.
 My aim was to transform the data into a digestible format that would allow for better business decisions and improved operations.

 **Dashboard preview:**